-Let's be fair — social media advertising has genuine advantages.
-You can start with R50 a day on Facebook, target people by location, age, and interests, and see results within hours.
-For a new business needing immediate visibility, paid social can deliver fast.
+Credit where it's due.
+Paid social has real advantages.
+You can start with R50 a day on Facebook, target people by location, age, and interests, and get results within hours.
+For a brand-new business that needs eyeballs immediately, it delivers.

 South Africans spend an average of 3.5 hours per day on social media.
-Your customers are there.
-Platforms like Facebook, Instagram, and TikTok offer powerful tools to reach them.
+Your customers are scrolling through Facebook, Instagram, and TikTok right now.
+The targeting tools are powerful.

-But here's what the platforms don't advertise: the moment you stop paying, the traffic stops completely.
-Every rand you spend on social ads is rented visibility.
-When the budget runs out, you're back to zero.
+But here's what the platforms don't mention.
+The moment you stop paying, the traffic stops.
+Completely.
+Every rand spent on social ads is rented visibility.
+Budget runs out, you're back to zero.

 Platform Risk Is Real

-In 2024, a Pretoria-based bakery with 45,000 Instagram followers had their account disabled overnight due to a false copyright claim.
-It took three weeks to get it restored.
-During those three weeks, they had no way to reach their audience.
+A Pretoria bakery with 45,000 Instagram followers had their account disabled overnight in 2024.
+False copyright claim.
+Three weeks to get it restored.
+During those three weeks there was no way to reach their audience.
 No orders.
 No communication.
 Nothing.

-This isn't rare.
+This isn't some freak incident.
 Algorithm changes regularly slash organic reach.
-In 2023, Facebook's algorithm update reduced business page reach by an estimated 30%.
-Businesses that had built their entire presence on Facebook saw their engagement collapse without warning.
+Facebook's 2023 algorithm update reduced business page reach by an estimated 30%.
+Businesses that had built everything on Facebook watched their engagement collapse without warning.

-When you build on someone else's platform, you're building on rented land.
-The landlord can change the rules — or evict you — at any time.
+Building on someone else's platform is building on rented land.
+The landlord changes the rules whenever they want, or kicks you out entirely.

 The Pay-Per-Click Decay Problem

-Spend R2,000 on Facebook ads this month and you might get 500 website clicks.
-Next month, to get the same 500 clicks, you might need R2,300 because competition has increased and ad costs have risen.
-This is the pay-per-click decay cycle — you need to spend more over time just to maintain the same results.
+Spend R2,000 on Facebook ads this month, get maybe 500 clicks.
+Next month, that same 500 clicks costs R2,300 because competition increased and ad prices went up.
+This is the pay-per-click decay cycle, where you spend more over time just to maintain the same results.

-Over 12 months, R2,000/month in Facebook ads costs R24,000.
+Over 12 months, R2,000/month in Facebook ads totals R24,000.
 At the end of those 12 months, what do you own?
 Nothing.
 No asset.
 No compounding returns.
 Just receipts.

-A website is an asset you own.
-Unlike social media followers, your website, your content, your customer data, and your search rankings belong to you.
-No algorithm change can take them away.
+A website is something you own.
+Your content, your customer data, your search rankings.
+They belong to you.
+No algorithm change takes them away.

-Consider this: a blog post you publish today can rank on Google and bring in free traffic for years.
-That article about why your business needs a website keeps working while you sleep, while you're on holiday, while you're focused on other things.
+Think about it.
+A blog post you publish today can rank on Google and pull in free traffic for years.
+That article about why your business needs a website keeps working while you sleep.
+While you're on holiday.
+While you're doing literally anything else.

-Investing in your website's content and SEO is like putting money into a savings account that earns compound interest.
-Month one, you might get 50 organic visitors.
-Month six, it's 300.
-Month twelve, it's 1,000+.
-And unlike ads, those visitors cost you nothing once the content is published.
+Putting money into your website's content and SEO works like compound interest.
+Month one, maybe 50 organic visitors.
+Month six, 300.
+Month twelve, over 1,000.
+Unlike ads, those visitors cost you nothing once the content is live.

-A well-optimised website generates an increasing return on your initial investment.
-The ROI of a website for SA businesses typically surpasses social media ad spend within 6-12 months.
+A well-optimised website gives you an increasing return on your initial spend.
+The ROI of a website for SA businesses typically overtakes social media ad spend within 6 to 12 months.

 Scenario A: R2,000/month on Facebook ads for 12 months